Traveling with young kids

 5. Lowe Mill ARTS & Entertainment

 Did you know that the southeast's largest private-owned center for the arts is in Huntsville?
 Well, it is.
 With over 200 working artists now calling this renovated textile mill their home, Lowe Mill is changing the creative landscape of the Tennessee Valley.
-While not all events hosted at Lowe Mill are kid-friendly, there are plenty that are including the uber family-friendly and totally free Concerts on the Dock series hosted on Friday evenings in the Spring and Fall.
-Open to the public Wednesday-Saturday, the artist market on Saturday afternoons is our family pick for any time of year and be sure to enjoy lunch there and grab some treats from Pizzelle's Confections.
+While not all events hosted at Lowe Mill are kid-friendly, there are plenty that are, including the uber family-friendly and totally free Concerts on the Dock series hosted on Friday evenings in the Spring and Fall.
+Open to the public Wednesday-Saturday, the artist market on Saturday afternoons is our family pick for any time of year.
+Be sure to enjoy lunch there at Kar's Char.

 6. Parks, Parks and more Parks